32bitwave/32bitcoffee/_posts/2025-03-3-title-Transistor-Simple-Switch.md

 categories: electronics
 tags: diy electronics
 ---
-Transistors in its simplest terms amplifies or switches electrical signals.
+Transistors in the simplest terms amplifies or switches electrical signals.
 In these examples, a BJT 2N2222 transistor will be used to switch on and off power to an LED.
+Micro-controllers (like an Arduino, Pi, CV/Gate) use transistors to control things they normally cannot due to high amp or voltage demand and keep you micro-controller safe.

 How it works:
 * A low power source, such as an Arduino pin or low voltage, is applied to the "Base"